lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/1_Lesson_1/index.md

 ```
 In this function we will be looking at the data coming in from the serial port and displaying it via the text function so the user can see it.
 Then we will display the circle object that we created in the `setup()` function.

 Now we have a working code.
-Connect the arduino to the computer and go into P5.serialcontrol.
+Connect the Arduino to the computer and go into P5.serialcontrol.
 Close the serial port that the Arduino is connected to and make sure the string at the beginning of your code marches that port exactly.
 Once that is done, open the port again and run the code.
 If everything was done properly, you should see the onscreen circle change in size depending on the position of the potentiometer like in the video below.
 Our next step will be to include a button in addition to out analog data.
-This button will be used to control boolean information within P5. in the following lesson we will use it to set the color of the on-screen circle.
+This button will be used to control boolean information within P5. in the following lesson we will use it to set the color of the on-screen circle. -->

 ---

 ## Practice

 Now that we have been able to send analog data into P5 via a potentiometer, try to experiment with the other sensors you have in your kit.
 What kinds of interactions are you able to achieve?
 The chapter assignment and the [Final Integrations Project](https://pdm.lsupathways.org/5_integrationproject/) will have you creating your own codes that receive and transmit serial data using P5 and Arduino.
 Start thinking now about what interactions you can use that make logical sense for what you want to alter on the screen.
 This will help save you a little time later on and help you to make a stronger final project!

+There are also several example P5 codes present in the [p5.serial API](https://github.com/p5-serial/p5.serialport) that you can explore.

 ### Library Suggestion